Web Interface for Active Directory

 One of the key features of Adaxes is the Web Interface for Active Directory management.
 It enables users to execute their everyday tasks, like creating new accounts, resetting passwords, modifying AD objects and performing other management and administrative activities via a standard web browser.
-The Web Interface also acts as a centralized control point for multiple Active Directory domains as well as Exchange and Office 365, which eliminates the need to constantly switch between multiple tools in day-to-day routines.
+The Web Interface also acts as a centralized control point for multiple Active Directory domains as well as Exchange and Microsoft 365, which eliminates the need to constantly switch between multiple tools in day-to-day routines.

 Practically anything about Adaxes Web Interface is customizable.
 You can configure it according to the requirements of different users, which then allows you to provide them with separate Web Interfaces specifically tuned for their needs.
 Out of the box Adaxes comes with three pre-configured Web Interfaces: Administrator, Help Desk and Self-Service.

 Administrators can make good use of the Web Interface, as it allows them to perform all their day-to-day activities via a comprehensive and convenient UI.
-For example, they can create new user and computer accounts, manage group memberships, modify properties of AD objects, assign and revoke Office 365 licenses, etc. Admins can also execute various bulk operations via the Web Interface, like adding multiple users to groups or resetting multiple passwords in one go, even if the users are located in different domains or forests.
+For example, they can create new user and computer accounts, manage group memberships, modify properties of AD objects, assign and revoke Microsoft 365 licenses, etc. Admins can also execute various bulk operations via the Web Interface, like adding multiple users to groups or resetting multiple passwords in one go, even if the users are located in different domains or forests.

 Web Interface for Administrators